 Andrew was born in Basildon Hospital on 25th April 1982 to William (Bill), a motor mechanic, and Eleanor, a retired civil servant, and has two younger brothers.

-He grew up in Billericay, where his family have lived for five generations, and was educated at South Green Infants and Juniors and the Billericay School, sitting A-Levels at the Billericay School Sixth Form.
-He went on to read Politics at the University of Greenwich, achieving a 2:1 Bachelor of the Arts (with Honours).
+He grew up in Billericay, where his family have lived for six generations, and was educated at The Billericay School.
+He read Politics at the University of Greenwich, achieving a 2:1 Bachelor of the Arts (with Honours).

-Andrew has subsequently worked in financial services and recruitment and currently works in administration for a Local Authority in London.
-He lives with his two dogs, Gino and Bella, and is a member of the Norsey Woods Society and the Mill Meadows Society.
-He is a former governor of Basildon & Thurrock University Hospital and is also a former school governor.
+He has subsequently worked in financial services and recruitment and currently works in administration for a Local Authority in London.
+He lives with his fiancée and her daughter and is a member of the Norsey Woods Society and the Mill Meadows Society and is a former governor of Basildon & Thurrock University Hospital and also a former school governor.

-Andrew is Deputy Chairman of the Conservative Group on Basildon Council and also Deputy Chairman (Political) and Honorary Secretary of both Billericay & District and South Basildon & East Thurrock Conservative Associations.
-He served as Agent in the successful campaign to re-elect John Baron as MP for Basildon & Billericay at the 2015 General Election.
+Andrew was formerly Chairman of the Basildon & Billericay Conservative Association, having previously served as Deputy Chairman and Honorary Secretary for five years, and is currently Deputy Chairman (Political) of Essex Area Conservatives.
+He also served as Agent in the successful campaign to re-elect John Baron as MP for Basildon & Billericay at the 2015 and 2019 General Elections.

 Away from politics, Andrew is a massive self-confessed ‘film nerd’ and often gives talks at the Billericay Community Cinema.
 He also enjoys watching (and talking endlessly about) films and is a voracious reader, with a particular love of history, political biography, and high fantasy.